 Your personal evaluations should be honest.
 One way to measure your progress is to time yourself.
 It will be a foolproof representation of your advancement.

 If you’re not improving at a steady pace, you probably need to change your learning techniques.
 The fault may be in your schedule.
-You could be either over-pressurizing yourself or not working hard enough.
+You could be putting too much pressure on yourself or not working hard enough.

 7. Get External Evaluation

-Some things cannot be evaluated on your own, and sometimes personal evaluations are just not enough.
-A second opinion is never a bad option.
+Sometimes personal evaluations are just not enough.
+In these cases, a second opinion is never a bad option.

-You can record your progress and show it to someone else for feedback.
+You can record your learning curve progress and show it to someone else for feedback.
 Or, you can do the task in front of an expert.

 If you’re improving your writing skills, you can time yourself and write a piece to later send to a professional writer for evaluation.